thephez/rtd-tutorial-2/docs/source/core/guide/blockchain/core-guide-block-chain.md

 > 🚧 Testnet Stability
 >
 > As a testing network, Testnet may be subject to occasional updates and changes that break backwards compatibility.
 Please visit [this page](https://dash-testnet.freshstatus.io/) to see current testnet status.

+See the :term:`Blockchain` definition in the glossary.

+See the :term:`blockchain` definition in the glossary.